moritz-h/satisfactory-3d-map/docs/SATISFACTORY_SAVE.md

 ## Structs

-Structs are typically objects containing multiple variables and could be interpreted as their own type.
+Structs typically contain multiple variables and can be treated as standalone types.
-From a save game serialization perspective, they could be sorted into two groups.
+From a save game serialization perspective, they can be grouped into two categories.
 The first group uses the Unreal reflection system to store their values ([Property Structs](#property-structs)), and the others use their own binary serialization ([Binary Structs](#binary-structs)).

 ### Property Structs